-During the inspection we spoke with five people who used the service, four members of staff including care staff and members of the management team and one family member.
+During the inspection we spoke with five people who used the service, three members of staff including care staff and members of the management team and two family members.

 We spent some time observing care to help us understand the experience of people who lived in the home.